CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 Untapped scouts can play a crucial part in the success of Gandalf's deck.
 They provide your main means of attack avoidance by using _Concealments_ and _Stealths_.
 There are enough weapons in your deck to make Aragorn and a couple of other warriors from the play deck into formidable fighters, so expect to receive a few marshalling points from creature kills.

 Ultimately, you want to give Arwen a _Lesser Ring_.
 This provides her with enough direct influence to control Aragorn.
 These two form a powerful 2-character company who require only 3 general influence.
 With _Return of the King_ on Aragorn, he can recruit any faction in the deck virtually automatically.
-If you play _Tower Guard of Minas Tirith_ before _Return of the King_, be sure to leave a character at Minas Tirith so that the site is still available to play _Return of the King_. _Return of the King_ does not require the site to tap, nor is its play limited ot the site phase.
+If you play _Tower Guard of Minas Tirith_ before _Return of the King_, be sure to leave a character at Minas Tirith so that the site is still available to play _Return of the King_. _Return of the King_ does not require the site to tap, nor is its play limited to the site phase.

 #### Gandalf